11 of the Fastest Growing Vegetables For Your Homestead

 Starting Your Plot

-Establishing a crop of vegetables is easier than it sounds, even when you’re starting from scratch.
+Establishing a crop of vegetables is easier than it sounds, even when starting from scratch.

-Once you’ve got things started your only workload involves watering, checking for and then eliminating pests, and harvesting your crop.
+Once things are started, your only workload involves watering, checking for and eliminating pests, and harvesting your crop.

 In this article, we’re going to: